Martina Navratilova Fast Facts

 1986 - Returns to Czechoslovakia for the first time to compete, for the United States, in a tennis match in Prague.

-June 1991 - Ex-girlfriend Judy Nelson files a court case in Texas after Navratilova refuses to honor what Nelson alleges is a "nonmarital cohabitation agreement" they both signed in 1986.
+1991 - Ex-girlfriend Judy Nelson files a lawsuit in Texas after Navratilova refuses to honor what Nelson alleges is a "nonmarital cohabitation agreement" they both signed in 1986.
+They later settle out of court.

 1992 - Breaks the tournament titles record with 158 titles, more than any other person.